By Kevin Brockland, Principal Investment Officer.

 Over 25 years we have considered thousands of potential investments in media companies.
-Out of all the applications and conversations we have had, we have invested in about 200 projects with more than 130 media organizations.
+Out of all the applications and conversations we have had, we have invested in hundreds of projects with well over 100 media organizations.
 MDIF raises third party capital which it then invests onwards.
 As such, there is a fiduciary responsibility to our investors and to have mechanisms in place to ensure we act accordingly.
 We view a similar role for MDIF in ensuring governance and oversight of our investees.

 For equity investments, we frequently take a seat on the Board.
 Depending on where in the world, this may be called a Supervisory Board, Board of Directors, Board of Commissioners, or something else.